 Replacing this, Roh Moo-hyun administration established Special Act for Balanced National Development and formulated Five-Year Plan for Balanced National Development (2004-2008).

-The act was amended under Lee Myung-bak administration (2009-2013) in order to contribute to balanced regional development by improving regional competitiveness and living standard through@development that suits regional character and promoting inter-regional cooperation and partnership.
+The act was amended under Lee Myung-bak administration (2009-2013) in order to contribute to balanced regional development by improving regional competitiveness and living standard through development that suits regional character and promoting inter-regional cooperation and partnership.
 The administration also set up three specific zones (basic living zone, wide-area economic zone and super-wide living zone) and established "Five-year Plan for Balanced Regional Development".
-The plan sets out the following issues;

 According to Comprehensive National Territorial Development Plan Act, Comprehensive National Territorial Development Plan has been established in Korea at an interval of about a decade since the 1st Plan (1972-1981) up to the 3rd Plan.